 Most women who live in the United States will more than likely receive enough vitamin B12, but there are several factors that must be considered to ensure the body absorbs enough of this vital nutrient.

 Vitamin B12 Absorption

-When vitamin B12 is in food, it is attached to the protein, and it must be removed when it enters into the stomach with the help of a gastric acid and an enzyme that is called pepsin.
+When vitamin B12 is in food, it is attached to the protein, and it must be removed when it enters into the stomach with the help of gastric acid and an enzyme that is called pepsin.
 Once the vitamin is free from the food, another binding protein becomes attached to it.
-This binding protein helps to aid and protect the vitamin while it is in on its way to the small intestine.
+This binding protein helps to aid and protect the vitamin while it is on its way to the small intestine.

 Intrinsic factors remove B12 from the binding protein so it can be absorbed into the blood.

 In order for your body to adequately absorb vitamin B12, it is important that you have a healthy digestive system.
 Your body must also produce enough intrinsic factor.
 Inadequate B12 consumption and consuming too much alcohol can cause inflammation in the stomach or lower the levels of stomach acid secretion.
 This means that the absorption of the vitamin also decreases.
 As people age, these stomach acids also decrease.